LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ## Network Components:
 - **DHCP Server**: A DHCP server is essential in our network for directing new devices to retrieve their base configurations (`ztp.py`) from a file server.
   - It can be set up using an existing router (like R1) or by installing a DHCP server on the ZeroTouchServer.
-- **File Server**: In this guide, we use an HTTP server but TFTP server is also supported to act as a file server that hosts the base configuration files (`ztp.py`), IOS, and device-specific configuration.
+- **File Server**: In this guide, we can use an HTTP or TFTP server to act as a file server that hosts the base configuration files (`ztp.py`), IOS, and device-specific configuration.
   - The new devices should have reachability to the file server.

 ## Device Boot-up Process:
 Upon booting, a new device will:
-1. The new device will contact the DHCP server to obtain an IP address and the location of the file server.
+1. Contact the DHCP server to obtain an IP address and the location of the file server.
-2. The device will reach out to the file server to download its base configuration(`ztp.py`).
+2. Reach out to the file server to download its base configuration (`ztp.py`).
-3. The device will exicute the ztp.py inside a guestshell that are automatically deployed by the device
+3. Execute the `ztp.py` inside a guest shell that is automatically deployed by the device.

 # Environment Setup:
-To support the pull-based Zero-Touch Provisioning process, a DHCP server and an Fileserver server are required.
-The new devices should have accebilety to the http sercer within the same VLAN for ease of communication.
+To support the pull-based Zero-Touch Provisioning process, a DHCP server and a file server are required.
+The new devices should have accessibility to the HTTP server within the same VLAN for ease of communication.
 All devices should support ZTP.

-### Setting Up an HTTP Server to acting as a file server
+### Setting up an Ubuntu server with a static IP
-We will be using an Ubuntu server with Apache2 as our file server.
+We will be using an Ubuntu server to act as our file server.

-1) Configure Ubuntu Server with a Static IP
+Install an Ubuntu server as you wish, but it is recommended to configure the server with a static IP.
-First, we need to assign a static IP to our Ubuntu server, for example, `192.168.131.10`.
+In this example, we will be using IP `192.168.131.10`.

 ```bash
 ip a